 Stanley Dodds is the Principal Conductor of the Berlin Symphony Orchestra with ten sold-out concerts each season in the Berliner Philharmonie, including the annual New Year's Day concert with Beethoven's ninth symphony.
-Since his appointment in 2014 each season focuses around a central motif, with a Beethoven cycle in 2017/18, Brahms in 2018/19 and the current season 2019/20 featuring Russian romantic favourites.
-2020/21 will see a repeat of the hugely successful Beethoven cycle on the occasion of Beethoven's 250th jubilee.
+Each season presents a thematic focus; after his first Beethoven cycle in 2017/18, the music of Brahms in 2018/19 and Russian composers in 2019/20, the season 2020/21 would have once again focused on Beethoven in his jubilee year.
+Unfortunately all concerts except for the season opener in September had to be cancelled due to to the global pandemic.

 A highlight of the 2016 season was the invitation to conduct a concert with the Australian World Orchestra in the Sydney Opera House.
 Inaugurated in 2011 the orchestra annually brings together Australia's successful classical musicians from around the world, including members of the Berlin Philharmonic and Vienna Philharmonic, the Chicago Symphony Orchestra and London Symphony Orchestra, amongst many others.
 Previous conductors have been Simone Young, Alexander Briger, Zubin Mehta and Sir Simon Rattle.

 Past guest conductor appearances include the Hamburger Symphoniker, Sendai Philharmonic, Neubrandenburger Philharmonie, Istanbul State Symphony Orchestra, Beijing Symphony Orchestra, Melbourne Symphony Orchestra, Tasmanian Symphony Orchestra, Canberra Symphony Orchestra, the Orchestre Philharmonique Luxembourg, Jena Philharmonic, Orchestra I Pomeriggi Musicale Milano, ensembles of the Berliner Philharmoniker, the Karajan-Academy Orchestra and the Scharoun Ensemble Berlin.
-He appears at major Festivals in Salzburg and Baden-Baden, at the Musikfest and MaerzMusik in Berlin and the Summer Festival in Mecklenburg Western Pomerania.
+He appears at major Festivals in Salzburg and Baden-Baden, at the Musikfest and MaerzMusik in Berlin, Musica Viva in Munich and the Summer Festival in Mecklenburg Western Pomerania.

 He studied conducting in Australia, Switzerland and Germany, his most important mentor being the acclaimed Finnish professor Jorma Panula.
 Other important influences on his conducting career have been the chief conductors of the Berlin Philharmonic, Claudio Abbado and Sir Simon Rattle.